dmitrievanthony/distributed-training/README.md

 ## Start training

-When cache is filled you can start training.
-The model is taken from list of official models of TensorFlow and slightly modified:
+When Cifar10 dataset and susccessfully loaded into Apache Ignite cluster cache you can start training:

 ```
 ignite-tf.sh start TEST_DATA models python3 official/resnet/cifar10_main.py
 ```

+*If ignite-tf.sh is not in your `PATH` you can find it by the following path: `./apache-ignite-2.7.0-SNAPSHOT-bin/bin/ignite-tf.sh`.*

 The training is started.